-During the period, ClearView maintained a combined Nomination and Remuneration Committee (NRC) that advised the Board on matters related to the appointment, succession and remuneration of Directors and senior executive management, the Remuneration Policy, including the Executive Share Plan, remuneration and employment terms of employees, as well as the composition and performance of the Board.
+During the period, ClearView maintained a combined Nomination and Remuneration Committee (NRC) that advised the Board on matters related to the appointment, succession and remuneration of Directors and senior executive management, the Remuneration Policy, including short term and long term incentives, remuneration and employment terms of employees, as well as the composition and performance of the Board.

-The NRC currently has five (5) members, the majority of whom are independent Non-executive Directors.
+The NRC currently has four (4) members, the majority of whom are independent Non-executive Directors.
 Mr Thomson is not independent as he is associated with the major shareholder, CCP Bidco Pty Limited and its Associates.
 The Chairperson, Ms Young, is an independent Director and is not the Chairperson of the Board.